rbezares5/localization-methods/readme.md

 # Localization Methods
-Localization methods for mobile robots using holistic descriptors from omnidirectional images.
+Localization methods for mobile robots using holistic descriptors from omnidirectional images